Greensboro Felony Lawyers

 - Sex crimes (first-degree rape, prostitution, marital rape, statutory rape)

 Potential Consequences of a North Carolina Felony

 There is no such thing as a “typical” sentence for North Carolina felonies.
-Each case depends on the seriousness of the charge and the criminal record of the accused.
+Each case depends on the charge’s seriousness and the accused’s criminal record.
 Sentences vary from fines and unsupervised probation to years of prison time.
 Felony charges are categorized in classes, with a Class A Felony as the most serious, down to a Class J felony which is the least serious.